SamsungDS/nvmFabTest/README.md

     ```bash
     uname -r
     ```
-- **nvme-cli** You can install using the command:
+- **apt packages** You can install using the command:
     ```bash
-    sudo apt install nvme-cli
+    sudo apt install nvme-cli net-tools fio meson
     ```
 ## Installation
 To install the NVMe-oF Compliance Test Suite, follow these steps: